Raising Veggies Part 1: Beautiful Brassica

 Before addressing that question we need to admit that in the original Latin he didn’t refer to cabbages specifically; he used the Latin word olera, which refers to vegetables and herbs in general.
 It was Edward Gibbon in his masterpiece The History of the Decline and Fall of the Roman Empire who chose to translate the word as “cabbage”, with other translators following.

 If Diocletian wanted to single out cabbage specifically he would have used the Latin word brassica, but even if he did, there would still be some ambiguity.
 Today we think of cabbage as the plant that produces a large and tight ball of crunchy leaves.
 A plant that, when harvested, most resembles a soccer ball.
-For a Roman foodie, though, brassica referred to the “cole” plants in general, which include broccoli, kale, cauliflower, kohlrabi, and brussel sprouts, in addition to what we today call cabbage.
-There is even variety called Walking Kale or Jersey Cabbage which grows stalks large enough to be used as walking sticks.
-Later, when Linnaeus created the scientific taxonomy for living organisms in the 18th century, all of the cole plants would be placed under the species Brassica oleracea.
-Cabbage and broccoli are the same species, just different varieties.
+For a Roman foodie, though, brassica referred more to a plant that resembles today's kale.
+Cato the Elder (234-149 BC) describes three different brassica varieties: one having smooth, large leaves with a large stalk, another having crumpled leaves, and a wild variety which was said to possess greater “strength”, by which he meant it was particularly useful as a medicine.

-Varieties of the Brassica oleracea species
+The many varieties/cultivars of the Brassica oleracea species.

 References